championshuttler/easyFill/README.md

 # easyFill

-A chrome extension to keep all your frequently used profile links just a click away.
+A Mozilla add-ons to keep all your frequently used profile links just a click away.

 This Mozilla add-ons helps you keep all your frequently used profile links handy.
 It lets you save these links and use them anywhere with just a click.